swent-epfl/public/exercises/Testing-II/README.md

 ### Objectives

 - Implement Dependency Injection in an Android application using Hilt.
 Refer to [DI](DI) for details.
 - Use MockK to mock dependencies in unit tests.
-Refer to [MOCK](MOCK) for details.
+Refer to ["coming soon"](MOCK) (more guidance is being added to the README) for details.

 Good luck with your Android testing journey!